President, American Heart Association USA

-We look forward to offering you the a vibrant program including new medical innovations and technology updates, leading international keynote speakers, parallel and satellite sessions on the latest research in our field, a chance to connect with sponsors and exhibitors and the ability for meaningful collaboration to reflect and connect with colleagues from Israel and across the globe and a chance to make an impact.
+The 70th conference will consist of a vibrant program including new medical innovations and technology updates, leading international keynote speakers, parallel and satellite sessions on the latest research in our field.
+This conference is a real opportunity for meaningful collaboration with colleagues from Israel and across the globe and a chance to make an impact.

 Brigham and Women's Hospital